 Mission and Service

-In the last fifty years, Church of Peace has earned a reputation in the neighborhood as a church dedicated to caring for those who are in need.
+Church of Peace has earned a reputation as a church dedicated to caring for those who are in need.
 This commitment is both our legacy and our call into the future.
-From the Saturday morning Food Pantry to the Book Nook at Rock Island Academy, from collecting diapers for baby Jesus to providing a meal of appreciation for Academy teachers, there is no shortage of opportunities to serve.
+From the Saturday morning Food Pantry to the Book Nook at Rock Island Academy, from listening to grade school students read on Wednesday afternoons to collecting baby diapers for those who need them, there are opportunities for volunteers to come and serve others.

 Church of Peace works with several other local churches and organizations to provide a client-choice food pantry every Saturday from 9am to 11am.
 Each family can choose a variety of food suitable for several days of breakfast, lunch, and dinner.
 Families can also receive diapers, toilet paper, and other household items when they are available.